palmdrop/xrdb-replace/README.md

 xrdb-replace ~/.config/app/apprc app
 ```

 This tells the script to look for a template in the same directory as `apprc`.
-The template should be called `apprc.in`.
-The template should be identical to your regular config file, with the exception of the values you want to read from the xrdb database.
-These should be prefixed with `app` and surrounded by `%`.
+The template should be called `apprc.in`, and be identical to your regular config file, except for the values you want to read from the xrdb database.
+These should be prefixed with `app` and surrounded by `%`, e.g `%app.background%` or `%app.foreground%`.
+These variables will be searched for in the xrdb database.

 If this is your regular `apprc`